top of page

 But Charlotte raised her head, steady now, her peridot eyes bright with grim resolve.

 A thunderous BOOM erupted beneath her feet.
 Vines exploded outward, shattering the dirt.
-Petals whirled in the air like a blooming storm.
+Petals whirled in the air.

 Charlotte stretched out both hands—unarmed—and began condensing the air between herself and Hoche.

-Vines surged—not toward him to strike, but around him, encircling him like a thousand dancing serpents.
+Vines surged—not toward him to strike, but encircling him like a thousand dancing serpents.
 They wove a dome of green, thick and unbreakable.

 Bound by vines, Hoche lifted his gaze—not to her sword, but to her eyes.